Introduction: The Art of the Pivot

 🧠 The Secret Sauce: Sharing Methods, Not Just Data

-Sharing your methodology – how you pivoted, what tools you used, where you stopped chasing noise can help others replicate your success.
+Sharing your methodology — how you pivoted, what tools you used, where you stopped chasing noise — helps others replicate your success.

-When I share findings, I don’t just drop a list of domains.
+When I post findings to our trust group, I don’t just drop a CSV of domains.
+I include:

-• The analyst reasoning (“these domains share registration patterns seen in prior campaigns”).
+- The analyst reasoning (“these domains share registrar patterns seen in prior campaigns”).

-• The confidence level (because not every lead is a slam dunk, big sad).
+- The confidence level (because not every lead is a slam dunk).

-• The recommended action (“monitor for DNS requests to these domains; consider pre-emptive blocking if organisation risk appetite allows”).
+- The recommended action (“monitor for DNS requests to these domains; consider pre-emptive blocking if risk appetite allows”).

-That transparency not only helps others validate your findings, it helps build trust too.
+That transparency not only helps others validate your findings — it builds trust.

 ❤️ Giving Back to the Intel Community